Quick start with Dessia SDK

 return [cls()]

-You could use the ForwardRef proxy to achieve the same result, but while working with dessia_common its use is discouraged by Python devs themselves.
+You could use the ForwardRef proxy to achieve the same result, but while it should be working with dessia_common its use is discouraged by Python devs themselves.

 NamePython typeMeaningConstraintImport from